Abrentis/SVG-Logo-Maker/README.md

 To run this application, please refer to this instructional guide: https://drive.google.com/file/d/1ueO8VIY6LfzmaMyxCsjSxKBO8kECXf1y/view

+## Credits

+Big thanks to W3 Schools and Mozilla Developer for their walkthroughs.

+The color2k node module came was an incredible module that allowed me to work with colors written in different forms (regular, RGB, hexadecimal, etc.)

+Here is their website: https://color2k.com

 ## License

 MIT license (please refer to LICENSE file within the GitHub repo for more information)